 Another benefit of deep learning is the feedback effect.
 This can best be described as a feedback loop that enables the AI to receive and act on positive and negative feedback and make ongoing assessments of the success of each set of actions.
 A technique called backpropagation is what allows the deep learning system to return to unfavorable results and figure out how not to repeat the same mistake.
 Essentially, with these features, your AI solution becomes a system that can talk to itself!

-It’s easy to get excited about weak supervision and all that this new deep learning area can do.
+It’s easy to get excited about weak supervision, or AI without growing pains, and all that this new deep learning area can do.
 But does this new way forward have the capability to serve as a solid rung on the ladder of progress in the journey of AI advancement?
 Despite all of the improvements to machine learning, there is still always a chance that something could go wrong.
 The new development serving as protection against these potential deep learning problems is called explainable AI (XAI).

 If an AI’s decision leaves you wondering about the logic behind an unexpected shortcut or why a dog gets labeled as a cat in your automated task results, there is a solution for this.
 Explainable AI (XAI) makes the inner workings of an AI’s output traceable and comprehensible.
 Explanations for why the solution generated particular labels, classifications, enrichments, and information help humans fix what goes wrong with feedback loops or when decisions go awry.

 With Explainable AI, humans can make queries into why or how an AI system is reasoning.
 Visualizations of decision trees can be produced along with other graphs that show the AI’s train of thought.
 The system can then be fed additional information to interrupt an ineffective feedback loop or help mitigate areas where humans have a cognitive bias that unknowingly impacts an AI’s decisions.